Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 They live in the mild climates of the coffee and tea plantations near Pundaloya, where elevations are above 5,000 feet and temperatures seldom exceed 75 degrees F. Unlike many other Poecilotheria species, these aren't accustomed to heat and an extremely dry season followed by monsoons- their habitat remains about a comfortable 70% humidity year-round, with very nice, cool temps.
 They were found to be the same as P. bara by Peter Kirk's extensive work with this genus in the late 1980's/early 1990's.

-They are reportedly a socially tolerant theraphosid (Striffler 2003).
-This is a good thing, as their broods are small in number and they are not easy to breed.
+They are reportedly the most socially tolerant Theraphosid (Striffler 2003).
+This is good thing, as their broods are small in number and they are not easy to breed.

 Poecilotheria tigrinawesseli Wessel's Tiger Spider This Indian species was described by Andrew Smith in 2006.